lecritch/kneighbors_sea-chi-ds/README.md

 We will hold of from KFold or crossval for now, so that our notebook is more comprehensible.

-#### Then perform another tts, and put aside the test set from above until the end

-We will hold of from KFold or crossval for now, so that our notebook is more comprehensible.

 # Quick review of confusion matrix and our metrics: